-- identify any such underwriter, dealer or agent; - describe any compensation in the form of discounts, concessions, commissions or otherwise received from us by each such underwriter or agent and in the aggregate by all underwriters and agents;

-- describe any discounts, concessions or commissions allowed by underwriters to participating dealers; - · identify the amounts underwritten; and - identify the nature of the underwriter's or underwriters' obligation to take the securities.
+- identify any such underwriter, dealer or agent; - describe any compensation in the form of discounts, concessions, commissions or otherwise received from us by each such underwriter or agent and in the aggregate by all underwriters and agents; - describe any discounts, concessions or commissions allowed by underwriters to participating dealers; - identify the amounts underwritten; and - identify the nature of the underwriter's or underwriters' obligation to take the securities.

-Unless otherwise specified in the related prospectus supplement, each series of securities will be a new issue with no established trading market.
+Unless otherwise specified in the related prospectus supplement, each series of securities will be a new issue with no established trading market, other than shares of the Company's common stock, which are listed on the NYSE.
+Any common stock sold pursuant to a prospectus supplement will be listed on the NYSE, subject to official notice of issuance.
+We may elect to list any series of debt securities or preferred stock, on an exchange, but we are not obligated to do so.
 It is possible that one or more underwriters may make a market in the securities, but such underwriters will not be obligated to do so and may discontinue any market making at any time without notice.
 No assurance can be given as to the liquidity of, or the trading market for, any offered securities.

-We may enter into derivative transactions with third parties, or sell securities not covered by this prospectus to third parties in privately negotiated transactions.
+We and/or any selling stockholders may enter into derivative transactions with third parties, or sell securities not covered by this prospectus to third parties in privately negotiated transactions.
 If disclosed in the applicable prospectus supplement, in connection with those derivative transactions third parties may sell securities covered by this prospectus and such prospectus supplement, including in short sale transactions.
-If so, the third party may use securities pledged by us or borrowed from us or from others to settle those short sales or to close out any related open borrowings of securities, and may use securities received from us in settlement of those derivative transactions to close out any related open borrowings of securities.
+If so, the third party may use securities pledged by us and/or the selling stockholders, or borrowed from us, the selling stockholders or from others to settle those short sales or to close out any related open borrowings of securities.
 If the third party is or may be deemed to be an underwriter under the Securities Act, it will be identified in the applicable prospectus supplements.